digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Task definitions are composed of (most important are highlighted):

 - [Parameters](https://tekton.dev/docs/pipelines/tasks/#specifying-parameters) - used to specify input parameters for a task such as compilation flags, artifacts name, etc.
-- [Resources](https://tekton.dev/docs/pipelines/tasks/#specifying-resources) - each task may have its own inputs and outputs, known as input and output resources in Tekton.
-A compilation task, for example, may have a git repository as input and a container image as output: the task clones the source code from the repository, runs some tests, and at last builds the source code into an executable container image.
 - [Workspaces](https://tekton.dev/docs/pipelines/tasks/#specifying-workspaces) - used to share data (artifacts) between steps defined in a task.
 - [Results](https://tekton.dev/docs/pipelines/tasks/#emitting-results) - represent a string value emitted by a Task.
 Results can be passed between Tasks inside a pipeline.
 Results are also visible to users, and represent important information such as SHA id for a cloned repository (emitted by the [git-clone](https://hub.tekton.dev/tekton/task/git-clone) Task).